IamShiwangi/MS-Word-learning/Contributing.md

 - Your code or documentation is well-commented and adheres to the **MS Word Guide** style.
 - You have tested your changes locally.
 - The PR description clearly explains your changes and the motivation behind them.
-- Any SEO enhancements use targeted keywords such as **"Learn MS Word," "MS Word Guide," "Word Tutorials,"** and **"MS Word tips & tricks"**.
+- Any enhancements use targeted keywords such as **"Learn MS Word," "MS Word Guide," "Word Tutorials,"** and **"MS Word tips & tricks"**.

 ## Style Guidelines